Happy Byzantine Liturgical New Year!Sep 1st, 2011 | By Andrew Preslar | Category: Blog Posts

 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to innumerable angels in festal gathering, and to the assembly of the first-born who are enrolled in heaven, and to a judge who is God of all, and to the spirits of just men made perfect, and to Jesus, the mediator of a new covenant, and to the sprinkled blood that speaks more graciously than the blood of Abel.
 See that you do not refuse him who is speaking.
 For if they did not escape when they refused him who warned them on earth, much less shall we escape if we reject him who warns from heaven.
 His voice then shook the earth; but now he has promised, “Yet once more I will shake not only the earth but also the heaven.”
 This phrase, “Yet once more,” indicates the removal of what is shaken, as of what has been made, in order that what cannot be shaken may remain.
 Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe; for our God is a consuming fire.
 (Hebrews 12:22-29)

 WESTERN (begins with Advent)

 The Christmas Cycle

-Advent: Sunday nearest St. Andrew’s until the Vigil of Christmas Eve
+Advent: Sunday nearest St. Andrew’s until Christmas Eve

-Christmas: Vigil of Christmas Eve until the Feast of the Epiphany
+Christmas: Feast of Christmas until the Feast of the Epiphany

 Epiphany: Feast of Epiphany through the Baptism of Our Lord